winternet-studio/linda-fenix-a320/README.md

 As is, it's configured for the CFM version.
 To use it for the IAE version change value `FNX_320_CFM` to `FNX_320_IAE` in `src/linda/aircrafts/Fenix A320/ident.lua`. [^1]

+### You have an issue?

+I'm not the creator of this and is not maintaining this code, I only keep it here for all to access it at a central location.
+If you have any issues, it will be up to yourself and try to solve it, and if you make any improvements then you can do a pull request (or let me know) to get the changes included here.

 [^1]: <https://www.avsim.com/forums/topic/642727-fenix-a320-v2-and-mcp/>